 Why you should listen

-Sallan became a TED Fellow in 2017.
-Her research has been published in Science, PNAS and Current Biology.
-It has also been featured in the New York Times, The Chicago Tribune, Forbes, the New Scientist, the Discovery Channel as well as The Ends of the World by Peter Brannen.
+Sallan is the Martin Meyerson assistant professor in Interdisciplinary Studies at the University of Pennsylvania, became a TED Fellow in 2017 and a TED Senior Fellow in 2019.
+Her research has been published in high-profile venues such as Science, Nature, PNAS and Current Biology.
+It has also been featured by the New York Times, The Chicago Tribune, BBC, Forbes, New Scientist, Discovery Channel and the recent popular science book The Ends of the World by Peter Brannen (Harper Collins, 2017).

 More news and ideas from Lauren Sallan

 Everyone likes to talk about their victories.
 But what about the hurdles they overcame to achieve them?
 Below, 11 TED Fellows open up.Continue reading

 TED Fellow Lauren Sallan is a paleobiologist who analyzes “big data” — the fossil record — to study large-scale evolution.
 As she says: “I want to know why some fishes win and others lose.”
 Here’s the story of her talk, in amazing work from illustrator and animator Dennis Moore.Continue reading